tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 Secondly - **a skilled poet or linguist can create new language for groups.
 Language that has embedded values, ideas or bias from the consultant**.

 My friend [Brian](https://twitter.com/itsbdell) calls this skill noticing and naming.
-It's the essential task of the consultant to pay close attention and then attach new language to important ideas{% include tufte-sn.html id="naming" content="My friend <a href='https://thogenhaven.com/'>Thomas</a> makes a good point here that you need to be careful not to go overboard - attempting to add large amounts of language to a team will create confusion and also dilute the language being introduced." %}.
+It's the essential task of the consultant to pay close attention and then attach new language to important ideas[^naming].
 By naming things you can drive attention to what's important and hence shape the way an organization behaves.

+[^naming]: My friend [Thomas](https://thogenhaven.com/) makes a good point here that you need to be careful not to go overboard - attempting to add large amounts of language to a team will create confusion and also dilute the language being introduced.

 For a wonderful poetic read on the power of language in organizations I'd encourage you to read Notes on the Role of Leadership and Language in Regenerating Organizations, a.k.a.
 [The Little Grey Book](http://pangaro.com/littlegreybook.pdf).

-Look at this quote!
+Look at this quote from [The Little Grey Book](http://pangaro.com/littlegreybook.pdf) by Dr. Michael Geoghegan

-{% include tufte-blockquote.html content="
-Managers understand the organization's past behavior.
+> Managers understand the organization's past behavior.
-<br>But this knowledge,
+> But this knowledge,
-<br>and the language that accompanies it,
+> and the language that accompanies it,
-<br>limit their vision
+> limit their vision
-<br>of the organization's potential future state.
+> of the organization's potential future state.
-<br>Using the language of the past,
+> Using the language of the past,
-<br>managers may try to provide a vision for the future.
+> managers may try to provide a vision for the future.
-<br>But it is an old future
+> But it is an old future
-<br>a memory of what the future could be.
+> a memory of what the future could be.
-<br>Managers may strive for fundamental change,
+> Managers may strive for fundamental change,
-<br>but their language prevents them from achieving it.
+> but their language prevents them from achieving it.
-" footer="<a href='http://pangaro.com/littlegreybook.pdf'>The Little Grey Book</a> from Dr. Michael Geoghegan" %}

-The whole book is worth reading and has tons of wisdom, especially on the pragmatic nature of introducing new language and the efficiency of old language.{% include tufte-sn.html id="robin" content="Thanks to <a href='https://robinkwong.com/'>Robin</a> for sharing this one with me!" %}.
+The whole book is worth reading and has tons of wisdom, especially on the pragmatic nature of introducing new language and the efficiency of old language[^robin].

+[^robin]: Thanks to [Robin](https://robinkwong.com/) for sharing this one with me!

 ### Shared Delusions